CuriousBias/notes/code/git_use.md

     - Remove all local commits and reset to version on remote: `git reset --hard origin/main`

 ### Push
+Arguments (commit or branch): `git push origin source:destination` If destination does not exist.
+It will be created on remote.

 #### Push to remote
-- To add files committed files from local repo to remote repo `git push`
+- To add files committed files from local repo to remote repo: `git push`
+- To push with arguments (push feature branch to remote): `git push origin feature`

 #### Undo pushed commit (not actually removing commit, but creating new commit undoing changes).
 - Remove pushed commit: `git revert HEAD`
 - Remove specific commit (pushed): `git revert <commit_hash>`
     - Find commit hash in git history  `git log`

+### Fetch
+Download history from remote, but does not actually update local.
+- Download history of remote repo: `git fetch`
+- Actually update local repo: `git merge`
+Arguments (commit or branch): `git fetch origin source:destination` If destination does not exist, it will be created locally.

 ### Pull
-- Update local copy of remote repo: `git fetch`
-- Update actual local repo: `git merge`
+Combination of fetch and merge.
+Arguments (commit or branch): `git pull origin source:destination`
 - Update and merge changes at once: `git pull`

 #### Diverged remote